sf-wdi-17/notes/warmups/week-03.md

 }
 ```

-In the `factorial` function, the recursion condition states that as long as n is greater than 0, we continue to recurse and we reduce the value of n by 1 with each iteration.
-Once n == 0, we stop and return 1.
+In the `factorial` function, the recursion condition states that as long as `n` is greater than 0, we continue to recurse and we reduce the value of `n` by 1 with each iteration.
+Once `n` is 0, we stop and return 1.

 We can also illustrate recursion with the simple idea of spiraling down, and then back up again.
 We'll explain further.